Outage Probability Analysis of MRC-Based Fluid Antenna Systems under Rician Fading: Introduction

-To address this research gap, this paper investigates a FAS where the receiver is equipped with $M$ FA ports and selects the best $K$, and where the wireless channels are subjected to Rician fading.
-The main contributions are summarized as follows: \begin{itemize} \item Considering the best $K$ among $M$ ports with the highest instantaneous SNR combined using MRC, the OP of the FAS is derived using an approach based on the Laplace transform (LT). \item A closed-form expression for a lower bound on the OP is obtained, from which the asymptotic OP at high SNR is derived, revealing the diversity order of the FAS. \item Numerical results validate the analytical framework and illustrate the performance trends of the considered MRC-based FAS for varying system parameters. \end{itemize}
+To address this research gap and to study the extent of accuracy of the FAS with a common port correlation coefficient over the simplified channel model in LoS channel conditions, this paper investigates a FAS where the receiver is equipped with $M$ FA ports and selects the best $K$, where the wireless channels are subject to Rician fading.
+The main contributions are summarized as follows: \begin{itemize} \item Two different models are considered for incorporating the port correlation into the fading channel statistics: i) the widely used simplified channel model that treats the first physical port as the reference port, referred to in the following as {\em physical reference port model}; and ii) the more accurate channel model that considers a common port correlation by introducing a virtual reference port, referred to in the following as {\em virtual reference port model}. \item Considering the best $K$ among $M$ ports with the highest instantaneous SNR, combined using MRC, the OP of the FAS is derived considering both port correlation models using a characteristic function (c.f.) approach. \item For both scenarios, closed-form lower bounds on the OP are obtained, from which the asymptotic OPs at high SNR are derived, revealing the diversity order of the FAS. \item Numerical results validate the developed analytical expressions and illustrate the performance trends of the considered MRC-based FAS for different system parameter settings. \end{itemize} Interestingly, the performance deviation between the physical and virtual reference port models becomes increasingly significant as both the number of available ports at the FA receiver and the number of ports selected for MRC increase.
+The physical reference port model is also shown to become significantly inaccurate relative to the virtual reference port model at moderate-to-high SNR.

+The rest of the paper is organized as follows.
+Section~\ref{sec:sm} details the system model of the FAS and presents the statistics of the envelopes of the channel gains based on the physical and the virtual reference port models.
+The exact expressions for the OP of the FAS for both scenarios are derived using a c.f. approach in Section~\ref{sec:pa}.
+Furthermore, the lower bounds and asymptotic expressions for the OP at high SNR are presented in Section~\ref{sec:lbaa}.
+Section~\ref{sec:nm} details the numerical results corroborating the analytical framework, followed by the concluding remarks in Section~\ref{sec:con}.